Troy.Jackson@legislature.maine.gov President of MAINE SENATE

-The State of Maine has standing to question the constitutionality of Congress criminalizing marijuana.
-To seek protection from the Supreme Court of the United States of Maine citizens’ federal right s of life, liberty, and property secured by the Fourth Amendment and the due process clause of the Fifth Amendment from threatened and actual injury from federal government police power.
-Certain federal marijuana regulations deprive citizens of their constitutional right to acquire, possess and use property such as federal housing, buying a gun, bankers, researchers, truck drivers and drug addicts.
+The State of Maine has standing to question the constitutionality of Congress criminalizing marijuana, and other organic drugs.
+This an Article III case or controvesy.
+To seek protection from the Supreme Court of the United States of Maine citizens’ federal rights of life, liberty, and property secured by the Fourth Amendment and the due process clause of the Fifth Amendment from threatened and actual injury by federal government police power.
+Certain federal marijuana regulations deprive citizens of their constitutional right to acquire, possess and use this property such as federal housing, buying a gun, bankers, researchers, truck drivers, airline travel and drug addicts.

 SENATE RULES 129TH LEGISLATURE